 The federal government will provide \$35 billion for the bank, to be invested along with private financing.
-Budget 2017 indicates in the bank will target "transformative infrastructure projects" with revenue-generating potential, including public transit, trade and transport infrastructure (such as toll roads and bridges), and "green infrastructure projects, including those that reduce greenhouse gas emissions, deliver clean air and safe water systems, and promote renewable power."
+Budget 2017 indicated that the bank will target "transformative infrastructure projects" with revenuegenerating potential, including public transit, trade and transport infrastructure (such as toll roads and bridges), and "green infrastructure projects, including those that reduce greenhouse gas emissions, deliver clean air and safe water systems, and promote renewable power."
 The 2017 budget allocated \$5 billion to each of these areas.

-The government plans to have the bank up and running by late 2018.
-It will be established as an arm's-length crown corporation with a CEO and board.
-The bank will be accountable to Parliament through a minister and subject to audits by the Auditor General.
+The bank has been established as an arm's-length crown corporation, accountable to Parliament through a minister and subject to audits by the Auditor General.
 However, this would be at a lower standard and with less transparency than the Auditor General has over direct government departmental spending and the Auditor General may not be able to review specific projects to judge whether they provide value for money to the public.
 Disturbingly, the Act mandates that the board will have no direct representation from federal, provincial or municipal governments.
 Equally troubling, the Act stipulates that the bank must keep secret all information relating to proponents, private sector or institutional investors, except in exceptional circumstances.